Music for Wilderness Lake

-Over the summer of 2013, I am building crazy instruments and teaching workshops with Jebney Lewis and Molly Emerman in Philadelphia.
-Ultimately, we will install the large scale instruments along the Pearl St alleyway in Chinatown North.
-You can follow our progress here.
+Music on Pearl is a project in collaboration with the Philly Youth Workshop and Jeb Lewis that will install large scale instruments along the Pearl St alleyway in Chinatown North.
+You can follow the project's progress here.

 This project is sponsored by the Asian Arts Initiative Social Practice Lab.

-Signal has released another recording: Shelter is the product of an unusual three-way collaboration among Bang on a Can’s founding composers.
+Signal has released a new recording: Shelter is the product of an unusual three-way collaboration among Bang on a Can’s founding composers.
 Scored for 3 sopranos and 17-piece ensemble, Shelter explores and contrasts what the concept of Shelter means to different cultures.
 This premiere recording, under conducting of Brad Lubman and production of Michael Riesman, has been released on Cantaloupe Records.
-You can listen to the recording (and plenty of trombone and slide trumpet glissandi) in its entirety on the Atlantic Monthly website.
+You can listen to the recording in its entirety on the Atlantic Monthly website.

 New Lachenmann / Signal CD

-In 2010, I had the privilege to participate with Helmut Lachenmann and Ensemble Signal for a series of rare performances, highlighting Lachemann's groundbreaking work over the past 50 years.
+In 2010, I joined Helmut Lachenmann and Ensemble Signal for a series of rare performances, highlighting Lachemann's groundbreaking work over the past 50 years.
 These performances were recorded at EMPAC and include Lachenmann performing his solo piano pieces Guero, Ein Kinderspiel, and Wiegenmusik, as well the narration in “...Zwei Gefühle...”
 Now available on CD, on Mode Records.
 DVD release in 5.1 surround sound on Mode Records forthcoming.
 Amazon iTunes

 New Residency in Philadelphia

-I'm happy to announce that I'll be Artist-in-Residence at the Asian Arts Initiative in Philadelphia from 2012-2013.
+2012-2013 I'll be Artist-in-Residence at the Asian Arts Initiative in Philadelphia.
 I'll working with their Social Practice Lab, which focuses on "Philadelphia’s Chinatown North as a dynamic neighborhood site for local and national artists to explore contemporary visual and performing arts that forge alliances to encourage neighborhood development and positive change within the community."

 Austin Critics' Table Award

-My series, SoundSpace, won the 2012 Austin Critics' Table Award, thanks to the many musicians and artists that performed.
-Stay tuned for the next show on Oct 21st, which will feature Henry Brant's mesmerizing work, Orbits, for 80 (E-I-G-H-T-Y!) trombones, organ, and soprano.
-Orbits was most recently performed at the Guggenheim Museum and the New York times wrote this review of the performance.
-Don't miss the Austin premiere in Oct!
+SoundSpace won the 2012 Austin Critics' Table Award, thanks to the many musicians and artists that performed.
+Stay tuned for the next show on Oct 21st, which will feature Henry Brant's mesmerizing work, Orbits, for 80 trombones, organ, and soprano.